SteveHodge/assistantdm/readme.txt

 ClassFeature.ClassFeatureDefinition - template for ClassFeature.
 A type of FeatureDefinition.
 Can define parameter in the generated ClassFeatures and can provide descriptions that reflect current parameter values.

 ** Currently Buffs are all spells though they could easily encompass conditions as well.
-Currently Buffs are temporary effects and Feat/ClassFeature are more permanent, but I don't think there is any significance to the distinction.
-Buff/BuffFactory should probably be refactored to be a type of Feature/FeatureDefinition.
+Currently Buffs are temporary effects and Feat/ClassFeature are more permanent, but I don't think there is any significance to the distinction (though perhaps for determining what modifiers to an ability score should apply to spell memorisation?).
 Items should also fit into this framework.
 Also need to incorporate effects that can be added to a creature but that don't apply Modifiers.
 Many spells fall into this category.

 refactor: Buff/BuffFactory -> SpellEffect and AdhocEffect